 These basic cooking methods can be used as a starting point for preparing tasty and nutritious dishes with textured soy protein.
 Experiment with different marinades and seasonings to customize the flavor to your liking.
 Whether you’re a vegetarian, vegan, or just looking to incorporate more plant-based protein into your diet, textured soy protein is a fantastic ingredient to have in your kitchen arsenal.

-See also How long to cook jalapeno poppers on traeger
+See also How to cook venison chops

 Recipes Using Textured Soy Protein